 Anyway, back to the cabinet clean out.
-I found a plethora (don't you just love that word?) of nuts in every size and variety, but as the jingle goes, sometimes you feel like a nut...sometimes you don’t.
+I found a plethora of nuts, in every size and variety, but as the jingle goes, sometimes you feel like a nut, sometimes you don’t.
 Today, I didn’t.
 Next I came upon a bag of miniature marshmallows.
 Good times are sure to be had with those, so I put them off to the side.
 Then I found a bag of Door County dried cherries… MAJOR yum and a great match for the bittersweet chocolate chips that were right beside them.

-With the ingredients in hand for a wonderful cookie, I knew that even with a cabinet full of reorganization ahead of me, my day was sure to be amazing.
+With the ingredients in hand for a wonderful batch of chocolate cherry marshmallow cookies, I knew that even with a cabinet full of reorganization ahead of me, my day was sure to be amazing.
 And it was.
-Yours can be too... just crank out a couple pan fulls of these bad boys.
+Yours can be awesome, too.
+Just crank out a couple batches of these bad boys.

-Incidentally, if you’re trying to cut back on the sweets, I highly recommend using Truvia in place of granulated sugar.
-Unlike some of the other artificial sweeteners on the market, Truvia is made from real sugar, so you can bake with it and not end up with a disgustingly bitter mess in your hands.
+Incidentally, if you’re trying to cut back on the sweets, I highly recommend using Erythritol in place of granulated sugar.
+Unlike some of the other artificial sweeteners on the market, you can bake with it and not end up with a disgustingly bitter mess in your mouth.